wbor-fm/wbor-failsafe-notifier/README.md

    cp .env.sample .env
    ```

-7. Edit the `.env` file to include your Discord webhook URL and pin assignment.
-You can find instructions on how to create a Discord webhook [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
+7. Edit the `.env` file to include your Discord webhook URL/GroupMe bot ID and pin assignment.
+You can find instructions on how to create a Discord webhook [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks), and GroupMe [here](https://dev.groupme.com/bots/new).

     ```bash
     nano .env
     ```

-    Look for `PIN_ASSIGNMENT` and `DISCORD_WEBHOOK_URL` and update them accordingly.
-You may also choose to set the BACKUP_INPUT to `A` depending on your setup.
+    Look for `PIN_ASSIGNMENT` and `DISCORD_WEBHOOK_URL` (or `GROUPME_BOT_ID`) and update them accordingly.
+You may also choose to set the BACKUP_INPUT to`A` depending on your setup.
 The optional variables are provided to help customize the look and feel of the Discord message.

     Once you're done editing, save the file and exit the editor (in nano, press `CTRL + X`, then `Y`, then `ENTER`).